Market & comparison education

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"Why AI-supported features should be judged with fair criteria" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Fair criteria: AI supported features" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "Why AI-supported features should be judged with fair criteria", the useful part starts before the app opens.
-In a morning puffiness search that needs conservative language, "Why AI-supported features should be judged with fair criteria" is usually a practical decision rather than a promise hunt.
+For "Fair criteria: AI supported features", the useful part starts before the app opens.
+In a morning puffiness search that needs conservative language, "Fair criteria: AI supported features" is usually a practical decision rather than a promise hunt.
 The reader is trying to treat a routine note as planning support, not proof, so the first move should be observable: set one cue that already exists in the day.
-If that choice makes the next session easier to repeat for "Why AI-supported features should be judged with fair criteria", the article has done its job.
-If "Why AI-supported features should be.
+If that choice makes the next session easier to repeat for "Fair criteria: AI supported features", the article has done its job.
+If "Fair criteria: AI supported features" only creates more searching, pause before adding another routine.
+Orena can support.

 Section 2